-The objective of this EP is to present a cleanup strategy that complies with the NDEP Order issued to Tronox on December 14, 2009 to remove impacted soil from RZ-B by the end of 2010.
-For purposes of the EP and designation of potential remediation areas, "contaminated soil" is generally defined as soil containing chemicals of potential concern (COPs) at concentrations exceeding NDEP worker Basic Comparison Levels (BCLs), or modified risk-based goals agreed upon by NDEP.
+The final excavation areas will also address elevated concentrations of contaminants and the leaching to groundwater pathway, and may require additional excavation beyond 10 feet fbgs on an excavation polygon-specific basis.
+A side-wide evaluation to address leaching to groundwater has been conducted.- As the evaluation isf finalized, an errata to this report will be submitted to address this pathway.- as soil containing chemicals of potential concern (COPs) at concentrations exceeding NDEP worker Basic Comparison Levels (BCLs), or modified risk-based goals agreed upon by NDEP.
 For metals whose background concentrations exceed BCLs (e.g., arsenic), "contaminated soil" is defined as soil with concentrations that exceed the background for the RZ as a whole.
 There are no NDEP BCLs for asbestos.
-Therefore, asbestos-related "contaminated soil" is defined as one or more long fibers (amphibole) and/or more than five long fibers (chrysotile) per sample.
+Therefore, asbestos related "contaminated soil" is defined as one or more long fibers (amphibole) and/or more than five long fibers (chrysotile) per sample.
 The final soil cleanup goals will achieve a cumulative theoretical upper-bound incremental carcinogen risk level point of departure of 1 x 10-6 and a target organ specific non-cancer hazard index of 1 for each decision unit at the Site.
 If needed, NDEP may re-evaluate these goals in accordance with United States Environmental Protection Agency (USEPA) guidance.